ShUbHkHaNdElWaL493/ShUbHkHaNdElWaL493/README.md

 # Hello there!

-I'm Shubh Khandelwal
+I'm Shubh Khandelwal.
 I am a **Software Engineer** from IIITDM Kancheepuram, passionate about building innovative and impactful solutions using technology.
 I specialize in a variety of tools and languages, focusing on **Robotics, AI/ML, and Embedded Systems**.

 ## 🛠️ Technologies & Skills
 - **Languages**: C, C++, CMake, Python